Google-DSC-Android/GDSC_Android.dev_MusicApp/README.md

 ![GDSC Android dev  Bootcamp'24 Vertical color](https://github.com/Aditys018/GDSC_ADB_BustinGieber/assets/100122761/07e20cd9-b639-47c8-9817-7cf08e915313)

-BustinGieber is a Music Streaming Android Application which we are going to develope in this year's GDSC Android Development Bootcamp.
+# BustinGieber is a Music Streaming Android Application which we are going to develop in this year's GDSC Android Development Bootcamp.
-I have created this repo for improving your UNDERSTANDING of this project.
+# I have created this repo for improving your UNDERSTANDING of this project.
-Step by step approach for this entire application is provided in this doc.
+# Step by step approach for this entire application is provided in this doc.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------